kayanbadejo/NYC_Payroll_Data/README.md

 Key Columns and Descriptions
 The dataset (nycpayroll_2020.csv and nycpayroll_2021.csv) contains payroll data for Fiscal year 2020 and 2012 with several important columns that are critical for analysis.
 Below is a summary of some key columns:

-Column Name   	                Description
+- `Column Name   	                Description.`
 - `FiscalYear:	                  The fiscal year in which the payroll data was recorded.`
 - `PayrollNymber:                 Unique Identity for Payroll`
 - `AgencyID:                      Unique Identity for Agency`
 - `AgencyName:    	              The name of the city agency where the employee works.`
 - `EmployeeID:                    Unique Identity for Employee`
 - `LastName:                      Last name of employee`
 - `FirstName:                     First name of employee`
 - `Agency Start Date:             The date when the employee joined the agency.`
 - `Work Location Borough:         The borough where the employee’s work location is situated (e.g., Manhattan, Brooklyn).`
 - `TitleCode:	                    A unique code representing the employee’s job title.`
 - `TitleDescription:              A description of the job title associated with the employee.`
 - `LeaveStatusasofJune30:    	    The leave status of the employee as of the end of the fiscal year (e.g., Active, On Leave).`
 - `BaseSalary:	                  The employee’s base annual salary, recorded in dollars.`
 - `PayBasis:            	        Indicates whether the pay is calculated on an annual, daily, or other basis (e.g., per Annum, per Day).`
 - `RegularHours:	                The number of regular hours worked by the employee during the fiscal year.`
 - `RegularGrossPaid:              The total gross pay for regular hours worked.`
 - `OTHours:	                      The number of overtime hours worked by the employee.`
 - `TotalOTPaid:                   The total amount paid for overtime hours.`
 - `TotalOtherPay:                 Any additional pay, such as bonuses or differentials.`

 The other data are:
 AgencyMaster: Master Sheet containing details of several Agencies in NYC.